 Coverage Extended to Older Children.
 Effective as of January 1, 2011, all insured group health plans and self-insured plans that offer dependent coverage must make coverage available to any children of a participant who are under age 26 and would be treated as dependents under the plan but for their age.
 The extension of coverage is not limited to full-time students or unmarried children, and the value of any subsidy by the employer will not be imputed to the income of the employee.
 Employers need to modify their coverage rules to reflect this change, including removing any student eligibility requirements that would otherwise apply prior to age 26.
-Employers also need to consider how the additional cost of covering older children should be allocated.
+Employers also need to consider whether the additional cost of covering older children should be passed through to the families that request it, if permitted in the forth-coming regulations, or should be spread among all employees that have elected family coverage.
 Employers also need to amend their plan documentation, including enrollment materials, to reflect the new rules.
 Existing group health plans may continue to exclude adult children prior to January 1, 2014 if the children are eligible to enroll in another employer-sponsored health plan.